 - Ensuring transparency about Foundation grantmaking and operations.

-The team achieves these objectives by employing diverse communications tactics, including media relations, social media, web content, live events, digital events, publications, and support for MacArthur staff and grantees.
+The team achieves these objectives by employing diverse communications tactics, including media relations, digital content, events, publications, and support for MacArthur staff and grantees.

 The intern will balance short- and long-term projects.
 Day-to-day work will include –